Private foundation

-Some of the above must be, in most jurisdictions, expressed in the document of establishment.
-Others may be provided by the supervising authority at each particular jurisdiction.

 Common law

 The following foundations are set up under common law legal systems:

 Canada

-In Canada, the Canada Revenue Agency is a branch of the Canadian government which regulates all foundations.
-Under Canadian law, since 1967, a private foundation is controlled by a single donor or family through a board that is made up of a majority (more than 50%) of directors at non-arm's length.
+In Canada, the Canada Revenue Agency is a branch of the Canadian government that regulates all foundations.
+Under Canadian law, since 1967, a private foundation is controlled by a single donor or family through a board that is made up of a majority (more than 50%) of directors at non-arm's-length.
 It is a legally registered charity with the Canada Revenue Agency.
-A public foundation is governed by a board that is made up of a majority of directors at arm's length.
+A public foundation is governed by a board composed of a majority of directors at arm's length.
 A private foundation is not allowed to engage in any business activity, but it can operate its own charitable program.

-The Canada Revenue Agency designates the application as a "charitable organization", a "public foundation", or a "private foundation", depending on its structure, its source of funding and its operation.
+The Canada Revenue Agency designates the application as a "charitable organization", a "public foundation", or a "private foundation", depending on its structure, sources of funding, and operations.
 The Income Tax Act requirements are different, depending on the type of charity (Income Tax Act, R.S.C.
 1985 (5th supp.) c.
 1, para.
 149.1(4)(a)).